taocpp/PEGTL/doc/Inputs-and-Parsing.md

 };
 ```

-Another good candidate for a rule to discard after is `tao::pegtl::json::value`...
+Another good candidate in the JSON grammar to discard after is the `tao::pegtl::json::value` rule...

 ### Custom Rules